mugas/ricardo_moreira/content/coding/iterating-over-objects-and-arrays.md

 ### ﻿map

 W﻿ith `map` is a different story, you will create a new array.
-You first passa a function trough map and   it will create a new array.
-With our last example if we want to do exacly the same will be:
+You first pass a function through map and it will create a new array.
+With our last example if we want to do exactly the same will be:

 ```javascript
 const capitalAnimals = animals.map((str) => str.charAt(0))